websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

 ### Make Your Class a Component

-Only Declarative Services component can use the `@Reference` annotation.
+Only Declarative Services components can use the `@Reference` annotation.
 Add the `@Component` annotation to your class and use a `service` attribute to declare your component as implementing a particular service.

 ```java
 @Component(